vanesa-c/Case-Study/Task 3: Solution Design.md

 ### 2.2 Frequentist vs Bayesian Approach

-Reccomended to go with Fequentist approach
+A frequentist approach is recommended for this analysis based on the following factors:

-Clear, One-Time Decision → The goal is to determine whether mandating four leads per job improves lead utilisation before a full rollout.
-Frequentist methods provide a definitive "yes" or "no" answer, making them ideal for a one-time decision.
+#### 1. Clear, One-Time Decision
+- The primary goal is to determine whether mandating four leads per job improves lead utilisation before rolling it out fully.
+- Frequentist methods provide a definitive "yes" or "no" answer based on hypothesis testing, making them well-suited for a one-time decision rather than an ongoing adjustment.

-No Prior Assumptions Needed → Since hipages operates a high-volume marketplace, we can rely purely on observed data without introducing potential bias from subjective priors (which Bayesian requires).
+#### 2. No Prior Assumptions Required
+- Since hipages operates a high-volume marketplace, we can rely purely on observed data without needing to introduce subjective prior beliefs.
+- Bayesian methods require a prior distribution, which, if not well-informed, could introduce bias.

-Large Sample Size → Given the large volume of job postings and leads, we can fix a sample size, ensuring an unbiased test without continuous adjustments.
+#### 3. Large Sample Size Availability
+- Given the large volume of job postings and leads, we can define a fixed sample size in advance, ensuring an unbiased test.
+- Frequentist methods work well when a sufficiently large dataset is available, eliminating the need for continuous adjustments mid-experiment.

+### Why Not Bayesian?
+- Better for adaptive decision-making: Bayesian methods are more suitable when decisions need to be continuously updated as new data arrives rather than making a single, definitive decision.
-Bayesian models are more suitable foradaptive decision-making, they require a prior distribution, which can introduce bias if not well-informed.
-Bayesian models are particularly useful when data is limited or when we need to continuously update probabilities as new data arrives.
+- Requires prior distributions: Bayesian models require assumptions about prior probabilities, which can introduce bias if not well-informed.
+- More useful for low-data scenarios: Bayesian methods are ideal when data is limited and we need to incorporate prior knowledge to improve estimations.